gobbyo/IoT/docs/tutorial-rasp-led.md

 ## Create Code to Turn the LED on and off
 <!-- Introduction paragraph -->
+1. Connect Visual Studio Code to your Raspberry Pi.
 1. Create a file `led.py` in your github directory.
 1. Copy and paste the following import statement